Columbia River Wetlands

 BACKGROUND

 As part of the Pacific Flyway, one of North America’s four major migratory routes, the mosaic of wetland types within the Columbia Wetlands provides a safe haven for over 160 species of migratory birds including at-risk Tundra Swans.
-This invaluable ecosystem also provides a cornucopia of benefits to surrounding communities, including flood control, groundwater recharge, irrigation needs, water purification, and carbon storage.
+This invaluable ecosystem also provides a multitude of benefits to surrounding communities, including flood control, groundwater recharge, irrigation needs, water purification, and carbon storage.

-Although the Columbia Wetlands are Ramsar-designated and internationally recognized, approximately 40% of this pristine floodplain remains unprotected.
+Despite their critical importance, approximately 40% of this pristine floodplain remains unprotected.
 Vulnerable to climate change impacts, ongoing research shows that the Columbia Wetlands are drying.

 CONTACT

-Paige Thurston, Columbia Basin Water Monitoring Framework Program Manager cbwmf@livinglakescanada.ca
+Paige Thurston, Restoration Program Manager

 Banner photo by Columbia Wetlands Stewardship Partners.